 Earth-based experiments on iron-sulfur alloys thought to comprise the core of Mars reveal details about the planet’s seismic properties for the first time.
 This information will be compared to observations made by Martian space probes in the near future.
 Whether the results between experiment and observation coincide or not will either confirm existing theories about Mars’ composition or call into question the story of its origin.

-Mars is one of our closest terrestrial neighbors, yet it’s still very far away — between about 55 million and 400 million kilometers depending on where Earth and Mars are relative to the sun.
-At the time of writing, Mars is around 200 million kilometers away, and in any case, it is extremely difficult, expensive and dangerous to get to.
+Mars is one of our closest terrestrial neighbors, yet it’s still very far away — between about 55 million and 400 million kilometers (34 million and 250 million miles) depending on where Earth and Mars are relative to the sun.
+At the time of writing, Mars is around 200 million kilometers (125 million miles) away, and in any case, it is extremely difficult, expensive, and dangerous to get to.
 For these reasons, it is sometimes more sensible to investigate the red planet through simulations here on Earth than it is to send an expensive space probe or, perhaps one day, people.

 Keisuke Nishida, an Assistant Professor from the University of Tokyo’s Department of Earth and Planetary Science at the time of the study, and his team are keen to investigate the inner workings of Mars.
 They look at seismic data and composition which tell researchers not just about the present state of the planet, but also about its past, including its origins.